|

 laws and regulations affect all sources of

-groundwater contamination, including
+groundwater contamination, including chemical

-chemical industries, gasoline stations,
+industries, gasoline stations, industrial

-industrial landfills and lagoons,
+landfills and lagoons, refineries, hazardous

-refineries, hazardous solid waste management
+solid waste management units, municipal and

-activities, nuclear waste disposal
+private solid waste activities, nuclear waste

-practices, mining practices and
+disposal practices, mining practices and

 pesticide/fertilizer agricultural practices.